TobeChukwu278/About-Me/README.md

 # 🚀 TobeChukwu Ejiofor - Developer Portfolio

 Welcome to my personal developer portfolio!
-This repository conatins projects that demonstrate my skills in **JavScript, React, Node.js, Express, Fastify, MongoDb**, and other moder web technologies.
+This repository conatins projects that demonstrate my skills in **JavScript, React, Node.js, Express, Fastify, MongoDb**, and other modern web technologies.

 The portfolio is designed to be **clean, fast, and responsive**, showcasing real-world examples of my abilitiy to bulidfunctional, user friendly web applications